 Earth Science (Regents) : 3121 : 40 Weeks : 1 Credit Regents

 Earth Science is an intensive, student-activity oriented course.
 Emphasis is given to laboratory and field experiences.
-The course focuses on a student investigating of topics as: observation and measurement of the environment, earth motions, and energy in earth processes, insolation, atmospheric energy exchanges, energy budget, erosional and depositional processes, rock formation, plate tectonics, and geological history.
+The course focuses on students investigating topics such as: observation and measurement of the environment, earth motions, energy in earth processes, insolation, astronomy, atmospheric energy exchanges, energy budget, erosional and depositional processes, rock formation, plate tectonics, and geological history.
 The course consists of two periods of lecture and one period of laboratory in a two-day cycle.
 Students must have satisfactorily completed the course laboratory requirements to be eligible for admission to take the regents examination.

 Living Environment (Regents) : 3126 : 40 Weeks : 1 Credit